 Three brothers of American origin are visiting India in the hope of attaining spirituality and undergoing a life changing experience.

-10) Motorcycle Diaries
+Motorcycle Diaries (Spanish)

 The biopic traces the memoirs of Che Guevara and his friend Alberto Granado’s journey through Latin America in 1952 in the midst of extreme poverty, injustice and discrimination against lepers.

-Based on a book of the same name, an American woman moves to an unknown city to help recover from her divorce and re-discover herself.
+Based on a book of the same name, an American woman moves to an unknown city to recover from her divorce and re-discover herself.

-What it offers: Set in Tuscany – Italy, the soul of this beautiful country is well captured from Italian food to by-lanes and streets, Italian style homes and the countryside.
+Set in Tuscany – Italy, the soul of this beautiful country is well captured from Italian food to by-lanes and streets, Italian style homes and the countryside.

 Two friends go on a shoestring budget world tour with their recently deceased friend’s ashes to sprinkle across the world.

-What it offers: The road trip is against the backdrop of rural Mexico in the midst of political and economic tension in 1999 with the fall of the 71 year old institutional revolutionary party.
+The road trip is against the backdrop of rural Mexico in the midst of political and economic tension in 1999 with the fall of the 71 year old institutional revolutionary party.
 The movie may not fit the bill totally, but nevertheless worked for me.
 Y Tu Mama Tambien has been a point of controversy for its unabashed portrayal of sex and nudity.
 But look beyond sex, nudity and drugs and Y Tu Mama Tambien is a powerful story about human relationships, some kept secrets and a whole lot of undercurrent emotions all of which takes place while on their road journey.

 Be forewarned: The film had extremely strong doses of sexual nudity and usage of drugs.